passportxyz/passport-docs/pages/building-with-passport/introduction.md

 ## Retrieving Passport Data

 Passport data can be retrieved in two ways.

-The first is to use the Passport API which retrieves Stamp data associated with aspecific address from the Gitcoin server.
-The alternative is to use Gitcoin;s smarft contract stack, in which case you are interacting with a blockchain rather than Gitcoin's servers.
-Read more details about each of these optiuons below:
+* The Passport API retrieves Stamp data associated with a specific address from the Gitcoin server.
+* Passport's smart contract stack interacts with a blockchain rather than Gitcoin's server.

+Read more details about each of these options below:

 ### Passport API